 - Book learning is their mantra, and they don't focus on the overall growth of students.

 - The main aim of regular colleges is to produce job seekers, not entrepreneurs.

 - Regular colleges have more limitations than autonomous colleges.

-So, you must choose your college carefully because your college is going to decide your future.
+So, you must choose your college carefully because it is going to decide your future.

-I have wasted my 3 years of graduation in a regular college, and now their book learning is not helping me to fix my current problem.
+I have wasted my 3 years of graduation at a regular college, and now their book learning is not helping me to fix my current problem.

 And it's a truth that students from regular colleges have fewer chances of getting jobs because they don't have experience of real site situations.
 Also, they lack the courage to face the world.